jab/bidict/docs/learning-from-bidict.rst

 can be implemented in Python for important real-world usage, with practical concerns at top of mind.
 Come to catch sight of a real, live, industrial-strength linked list in the wild.
-Stay for the rare, exotic bidirectional mappings breeds you'll rarely see at home.
+Stay for the rare, exotic bidirectional mapping breeds you'll rarely see at home.
 [#fn-data-struct]_

 .. [#fn-data-struct] To give you a taste: